build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 In the output from `ip route`, we can see `default via 10.1.2.1 dev eth0`, which identifies that as the default gateway.
 We're seeing these requests in our tcpdump because the ARP cache needs to periodically be refreshed.

+> **Wait... what's the difference between `ip addr` and `ip route`?**

+There's some similar output between the `ip addr` and `ip route` commands. `ip addr` gives us view into the network interfaces available on a host.
+`ip route` shows us the routing table on that host.

+But it looks like there's routing information in our `ip addr` output?
+What is the difference between a network interface and a routing table?

+Looking at the output of `ip route`, we see a default gateway identified, `default via 10.1.2.1 dev eth0`.
+This default gateway is what will be used for any outgoing packets that are not on the otherwise defined routes. `ip route` shows routes on active interfaces. `ip addr` displays all available interfaces on a host, even ones that are not currently active.

+`ip route` deals entirely with layer 3 information; whereas `ip addr` has information about both layer 2 and layer 3.

+Now back to our regularly scheduled exploration!

 ## Make those networks communicate with each other!